Self-consistent 3D radiative transfer for kilonovae: directional spectra from merger simulations: ARTIS calculation and time range of synthetic observables

 \section{ARTIS calculation and time range of synthetic observables}

-We use \artis version v2023.5.16.3 \citep{sim_artis_2023}.
-The 3D~AD2 model (0.1 to 80~days) with $10^8$ Monte Carlo energy packets used 114~hours of wallclock time on 40 nodes with 48 Intel Skylake CPU cores (220~kilo-core-hours).
-The memory usage was about 2.8~GB per core.
-The 3D~AD1 model (0.1 to 20~days) with $5\times10^7$ packets on the same node configuration used 128~kilo-core-hours.
+We use \artis version v2025.02.17 \citep{artis_2025}.
+The 3D~AD2 model (0.1 to 80~days) with $10^8$ Monte Carlo energy packets used 83~hours of wallclock time on 960 AMD EPYC 9654 Zen 4 CPU cores (79~kilo-core-hours).
+The memory usage was less than 2~GB per core.

-We simulate a time range of 0.1 to 80~days for 3D~AD2 (for the other models, 0.1 to 20~days), although the range of validity of our synthetic observables is limited by light travel time to between 0.18 and 13.6~days in 3D~AD2 (0.18 and 3.4~days for other models).
+We simulate a time range of 0.1 to 80~days, although the range of validity of our synthetic observables is limited by light travel time to between 0.18 and 13.6~days.

 Packets of radiation can escape from the simulation volume up to the end of the simulated time range, but the escape surface at the boundary of the simulation expands with constant velocity ($0.48c$ per axis, $0.83c$ at the corners), and packets might have already traveled some distance toward the observer before escaping.
 The light-crossing time of the component of distance along the line of sight to the observer ($\vec{r} \cdot \hat{v}/c$) must be subtracted from the escape time to get a consistent time of arrival for the observer that is independent of the arbitrary escape surface.